The following tips will assist you in adequately preparing for a job interview,

 interest and preparation.

-- Anticipate and practice answering common/key interview questions with a friend, and/or use a video or tape recorder
+- Anticipate and practice answering common/key interview questions with a friend, and/or use a video recorder

 to record your answers.
 You can then critique your answers, or ask a friend to do